ibm-cloud-docs/openshift/openshift_api_install.md

    ```
    {: screen}

-4. Retrieve the public URL of your Kubernetes master by using the IAM access token, the IAM ID token, the IAM refresh token, and the {[proudct_name_notm]} region that your cluster is in.
+4. Retrieve the public URL of your Kubernetes master by using the IAM access token, the IAM ID token, the IAM refresh token, and the Red Hat OpenShift on IBM Cloud region that your cluster is in.
 You can find the URL in the **`publicServiceEndpointURL`** of your API output.
    ```
    GET https://containers.cloud.ibm.com/v1/clusters/<cluster_ID>
    ```